Student Success

 Student Success Advisors assist students in clarifying their educational goals and in developing strategies to achieve those goals.
 Student Success Advisors provide students with information about programs of study, course requirements, and college policies and procedures as well as assistance and tools to clarify and take action on their career path.
 Academic plans developed by advisors and students lead to the timely completion of degrees or certificates.
 For students who plan to transfer, an advisor can explore with them the transfer requirements and suggest appropriate coursework; however, the responsibility for course selection and meeting degree and transfer requirements rests with each student.
 Advisors also provide assistance to students facing barriers to their education including referrals to tutoring, counseling, and other non-academic needs.
 Advising also offers students assistance in the development of a resume and cover letter, interviewing skills, and job search strategies.

-Academic Success and Tutoring
+Academic Success & Tutoring

 Access Office, Disability Support Services